 Provide a detailed project timetable.
-It should set out and include major milestones and reflect all parts of your project.
+It should set out and include major milestones (aligned to the RIBA stages of work, where following) and reflect all parts of your project.
 The level of detail will vary depending on the size and scope of your project but in all cases it should:

-- reflect all parts of your project - show when each part is expected to start and finish

-- provide details of the design, procurement, construction and commissioning activities - where relevant, give details of the statutory approvals applied for and when notifications are expected
+- reflect all parts of your project - show when each part is expected to start and finish - provide details of the design, procurement, construction and commissioning activities - where relevant, give details of the statutory approvals applied for and when notifications are expected